IEEE-SA STANDARDS BOARD OPERATIONS MANUAL

 f) Ensure that all meetings involving standards are open to all interested parties.

-g) Conduct the standards ballot in accordance with these procedures.
+g) Conduct the Sponsor ballot and IEEE Public Review in accordance with these procedures (see 5.4).

 h) Submit the proposed standard together with the submittal form to the IEEE-SA Standards Board.

-i) Submit annually to the IEEE Standards Department an electronic roster of individuals participating on standards projects.
+i) Submit annually to IEEE-SA Staff an electronic list of persons participating in standards projects during the prior year.

 j) Without exception, the Sponsor shall ensure the submission of an annual financial report(s) for the operation of the Sponsor and all of its standards development committees (e.g., working groups, task groups).
 Those groups operating without treasury are required to submit an annual declaration thereof via the report (see 5.3.6).